In Alaska, some businesses will need to register for a DBA. See which businesses are required to register, costs, and the process to obtain one.

 Step 2 – Check for name availability

 Before you move forward with the DBA filing process, you need to first make sure that your business name is available.
-Conduct a name search on the Department of Commerce website to see whether or not your name is being used by another business.
+Conduct a name search on the Department of Commerce website to see whether your name is being used by another business.
 See how to do a business name search.

 In addition to this search, you will also want to search other records such as an internet search, business license records, professional license records, phonebooks, etc.